I was brought up in a typical Chinese family.

 Your medical history can be accessed easily via the intranet.

-However, this also makes it easy for insurers to get information about your preX conditions.
+However, it also makes it easy for insurers to get information about your preX conditions.

-This trend is not going to reverse any soon.
+This trend is not going to reverse anytime soon.

-Insurance companies had, have and will never wish to insure customers with adverse risk.
+Insurance companies have never wished and will never wish to insure customers with adverse risk.